Dosx001/mini-RPG/README.md

 ![Bug 1](https://i.imgur.com/AjFiy5S.png)
 * :white_check_mark: "What is your name? " printing multiple times.
 ![Bug 2](https://i.imgur.com/YrTU1St.png)
-* :black_square_button: Not compiling correctly after editing header files.
+* :white_check_mark: Not compiling correctly after editing header files.\
+    * Class attributes in private are not updated when compiled.
+Issue is fixed when a constructor is created.

 # To Do List
 * :white_check_mark: Inventory to hold items